Last Updated | September 25, 2022

 However, when seen through a different lens, for example, there are several partially sighted or deaf patients; we need to take a step further towards inclusivity.
 It is important to ensure the medical application you design is accessible to any user in healthcare.
 In other words, add different features in your app like a digital character that helps patients with visual impairment to communicate with the app.

 Take an example of an online plugin, Silktide, a digital platform that allows users to see any web page from the perspective of people with dyslexia, cataracts, color blindness, tunnel vision, or blindness.
 Considering this example, make sure the medical you develop should have features that make it accessible for users with different medical conditions in healthcare.
+Medical Device Software development must incorporate all these qualities.

 Once your app is fully designed, the next step is to test it.
 One of the most popular and effective ways of testing is A/B testing.